255BITS/gptdiff/README.md

 # GPTDiff

 GPTDiff uses GPT-4 to generate git diffs.
-Part of our mission at 255labs.xyz is rapid iteration to find PMF.
+The codebase in the current working directory is included in a generated prompt.txt file that you can copy and paste into chatgpt.
+You can also invoke the API and try to directly apply the patch (this often doesn't work).

 ## Installation